What is Academic Writing?

 Myth #3: Perfect first drafts

-Polished writings take a lot of revision, so nobody writes perfect first drafts.
+Polished writings take a lot of revision, so nobody writes perfect first

 Myth #4: some got it; I don’t – the genius fallacy